RiwajMainali/Picograd/README.md

 # Picograd

-For something small than tinygrad and nanograd
+For something smaller than tinygrad and nanograd

+Uses Vulkan in C++ for GPU accelaration.
+Python bindings in the future